 is presented using a combination of over 850 pages of self-study notes and actual Visual Basic examples.
 No previous experience working with databases is presumed.
 It is assumed, however, that users of the product are familiar with the Visual Basic environment and the steps involved in building a Visual Basic application.
 This training can be gained from our LEARN VISUAL BASIC 2019

 VISUAL BASIC AND DATABASES requires a Microsoft Windows operating system, Microsoft Word, Microsoft Visual Studio 2019 and SQL Server Express 2017.
 The Visual Basic source code, databases and all needed multimedia files are available for download after purchase.
 With the recent launch of Visual Studio 2022, the older Microsoft Visual Studio 2019 software must be downloaded from this link at Microsoft.
-This tutorial is NOT compatible with Visual Studio 2022 and we are not planning to publish a 2022 Edition!
+This tutorial is NOT compatible with Visual Studio 2022 or .NET 5/6!

 ORDERING AND DELIVERY OPTIONS